All comparisonsHabit Trackers

 Habitify

-Notion fails first because you must build and maintain a database with properties before logging any habits.
+Notion fails first because it requires building and maintaining a custom database system before logging progress before tracking habits.

 Verdict